Categories

 Boss Equalizer GE-7 (click to see on Amazon): This is a more compact EQ pedal, and can be nice for adding high end with the 6.4kHz control, and it also has the 400 Hz control if you’re trying to control some muddiness.
 For mid frequencies on my pedal steel that I’d like to sound more like an electric guitar, I’ll sometimes boost the 1.6kHz setting to help it cut through a mix of instruments.

-Thanks for checking out this post, hope it is helpful and makes playing more enjoyable!
-If you’re interested in diving deeper into playing chords and scales on E9 pedal steel, check out these guides…
+Thanks for checking out this page, hope it is helpful and makes playing more enjoyable!
+If you’re interested in diving deeper into playing E9 pedal steel, check out these resources and guides…

 The Chord Guide for E9 Pedal Steel (E-Book, Digital Download)